evykassirer/notes/cs341/341notes.md

 5. run DFSvisit(S) in H
 6. if there is a white vertex QUIT (G is not strongly connected)

-if all verteices are black (guarenteed if no white vertices) then G is strongly connected
+if all vertices are black (guarenteed if no white vertices) then G is strongly connected

 An Algorithm to Find the Strongly Connected Components